ThePlasmak/search-docx-comments/README.md

 # search-docx-comments
-A little script that searches for a certain term in the comments of a DOCX file.
+This is just little script that searches for a certain term in the comments of a DOCX file.